Keeping FMD out of New Zealand

 - clothing and shoes

-To reduce these risks, New Zealand has some of the toughest biosecurity against FMD in the world.
+To reduce these risks, New Zealand has some of the world's toughest biosecurity measures against FMD.

 Imported goods must meet biosecurity requirements